-- any breach of the director's duty of loyalty to us or our stockholders; - · acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law;
+- any breach of the director's duty of loyalty to us or our stockholders; - acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law;

-- · acts or omissions in respect of certain unlawful dividend payments or stock redemptions or repurchases; or - · any transaction from which such director derives improper personal benefit.
+- · acts or omissions in respect of certain unlawful dividend payments or stock redemptions or repurchases; or - any transaction from which such director derives improper personal benefit.

-Our by-laws provide that we shall, to the extent permitted by Delaware law, indemnify and advance expenses to our currently acting and former directors, officers, employees and agents or director, officers, employees and agents or other enterprises if serving at our request arising in connection with their acting in such capacities.
+Our by-laws provide that we shall, to the extent permitted by Delaware law, indemnify and advance expenses to our currently acting and former directors, officers, employees and agents or director, officers, employees and agents of other corporations, partnerships, joint ventures, trusts or other enterprises if serving at our request arising in connection with their acting in such capacities.
 We have entered into indemnification agreements with each of our directors and executive officers.